6 Questions to Ask When Hiring Moving Labor

 How long has the company been in business?

-Start asking around and you may be surprised by what you find: 1-3 years on average.
+Start asking around and you may be surprised by what you find, most likely 1-3 years on average.
 More often than not, the answer is only a measure of how long they have had a website.
 Are they a legally registered business in their state?

 Elite Moving Labor has been incorporated since 2004.
 Our Customer Support and Operations Center is located in Tampa, Florida where our agents, who are real employees, can answer your questions and help you schedule services.
+We are BBB Accredited and AMLPA Certified as well.
 On average, we provide moving labor for 23,000 moves annually.